DebugMaster25/llm_knowledge_extractor/README.md

 - **SQLite**: Lightweight database perfect for prototyping
 - **NLTK**: Reliable NLP library for keyword extraction with graceful fallback
 - **Docker**: Containerized for easy deployment and consistency
+- **Web Interface**: User-friendly frontend for easy testing and demonstration
 - **Modular structure**: Separated concerns into distinct modules for maintainability

 ## Trade-offs Made